TABLE OF CONTENTS

 With 45.5 million users in the US as of 2023, Cash App has emerged as a powerful tool to simplify consumer spending.
 From freelancers and small startups to established corporations, Cash App for Business (the merchant-focused offering from Cash App) offers customer convenience, satisfaction, and loyalty through a Cash App business account.

-This comprehensive guide will explore Cash App as a business solution and include information on features, fees, and how your business can benefit from integrating the mobile payment platform into your operations.
-We also examine its limitations—and whether or not it is the best solution for your business.
+This comprehensive guide will explore Cash App as a business solution.
+It will include information on features, fees, and how your business can benefit from integrating the mobile payment platform into your operations.
+We will also examine its limitations and whether or not it is the best solution for your business.

 What Is a Cash App Business Account?

-Block, Inc.—previously known as Square Inc.—launched Cash App as a P2P mobile payment platform in 2013.
+Block, Inc., previously Square Inc., launched Cash App as a P2P mobile payment platform in 2013.
+It quickly grew to become one of the best mobile credit card readers in the industry.
 Through the app, friends and family could easily transfer money instantly at no cost.
 Users would link their debit or credit card to fund their Cash App balance and simplify fund transfers.

-The service was, however, only for private personal payments.
-Users were not permitted to receive money via the platform for goods or services sold.
+However, the service was only for private personal payments.
+Users could not receive money for goods or services sold via the platform.
 That’s where the difference between Cash App business and personal accounts comes in.

 In 2015, Cash App extended the service for business use.
 The Cash App business account, officially dubbed Cash for Business, allows any business—whether a freelancer, small home business, or established enterprise—to send and receive payments via Cash App.
-Clients can easily pay businesses through the app, via a QR code, or with a shared link.
+Clients can easily pay businesses through the app, QR code, or shared link.

 Personal account users can also get a Cash App debit card (Cash Card) at no extra cost and use it to pay for goods and services at participating retailers.